 Indeed Vintage Modern

 Vintage mid century modern enthusiast who collects, lives with, loves, and occasionally rehomes quality treasures

-Intriguing "Draped Figure" partial nude original portrait by the late Mid Century Modern Milwaukee native artist Don LaViere Turner
+Intriguing "Draped Figure" portrait by the late Mid Century Modern Milwaukee native artist Don LaViere Turner

-Mounted in black beveled glass frame.
+Mounted in beveled wood and glass frame.
 Double matted.
 Minor imperfections to mat, as shown

 39.5" x 19.5"

 Born in Milwaukee, WI in 1929 Wisconsin's native son Don LaViere Turner established his reputation as a graphic and fine artist under the tutelage of John Wilde and later in his career redefined the art of metalpoint drawing.